fiji-flo/person-cli-rs/README.md

 ## Configuration

-`-c CONFIGFILE` with a config JSON like:
+Either have a config file in the [dirs](https://crates.io/crates/dirs) directory names `person_cli.json` or use -c CONFIGFILE` with a config JSON like:
 ```json
 {
   "cis": {